scorp18pl/Scorps-Giga-Jugs/README.md

 2. **Make Your Changes**: Work on your translations or fixes in your forked repository.
 Ensure that your changes are clear and concise.
 For translations, maintain the context and tone of the original text.

 3. **Commit Your Changes**: Commit your changes with a clear message describing what you've modified.
-For example, "Add French translation for README" or "Fix login bug."
+For example, "Add French translation" or "Bugfix: Fix the ..."

 4. **Create a Pull Request**: Once you're ready, create a pull request to merge your changes into the original repository.
 Provide a descriptive title and a detailed description of your contributions.
 Link any relevant issues.